kaob1991/pands-project2021/README.md

-**Dataset Information **
+##  Dataset Information

 Fisher's Iris dataset was introduced by the statistician Ronald Fisher in a 1936 paper called "The use of multiple measurements in taxonomic problems" as an example of linear discriminant analysis.
 Linear discriminant analysis is the method used in statistics and other fields to find a linear combination of features that characterises or seperates two or more classes of objects or events.
+Fisher also was responsible for the development of the Analysis of Variance (ANOVA) test.
 The dataset consists of 150 instances, made up of  50 samples each of 3 species of iris.
-There were 4 features were measured from each sample.
+There were 4 features measured from each sample.
 These were - the length and width of the sepals and the length and width of the petals.
 While one class  (or species) is linearly separable from the other 2; the others are NOT.

+ (Image differentiating both the iris types; and the measurements taken (Source:https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5)

 This dataset is commonly used for machine learning, particularly in statistical classification techniques.
-As Python contains the dataset in the Machine learning package Scikit-learn we will be importing it from there ( from sklearn.datasets import load_iris)
+In fact it is so popular that the dataset is readily available through the scikit-learn package, used in machine learning

-The attributes of the dataset is as follows:
+### The attributes of the dataset is as follows:

 1. Sepal length in cm's